 Points to Remember

-- We usually hear all children read twice weekly individually (approximately once each half term as part of a guided reading group).
+- We usually hear all children read twice weekly individually and through guided reading opportunities.
 As the levels progress there is more text, so the book takes longer to read and the activity then includes more comprehension skills.

 - Try hard not to make reading a 'competition' between family or friends - this can really lower a child’s self-esteem and confidence with reading.